HigherOrderCO/HVM/README.md

 No. HVM is still to be considered a prototype.
 Right now, I had less than 3 months to work on it directly.
-It is considerably less mature than other compiler and runtimes like GHC and V8.
+It is considerably less mature than other compilers and runtimes like GHC and V8.

 ### I've ran an HVM program and it consumed 1950 GB and my computer exploded.